 Stormwater Regulatory Overview

-The Seaport operates under a Phase I National Pollutant Discharge Elimination System (NPDES) General Permit for Municipal Stormwater
+The Maritime port operates under a Phase I National Pollutant Discharge Elimination System (NPDES) General Permit for Municipal Stormwater

 , issued by the Washington State DOE under the Federal Clean Water Act (CWA).
 Phase I Permits apply to municipalities with populations of 100,000 or more, and to agencies located within the municipality.
 The Phase I Permit establishes a framework for controlling pollutants from stormwater runoff to the maximum practical extent.
 Its goal is restoring and maintaining the chemical, physical and biological integrity of our region's waters including rivers, streams, lakes, wetlands, and marine waters.

-Most of the seaport's property is leased to commercial and industrial tenants.
+Most of the Maritime port's property is leased to commercial and industrial tenants.
 Approximately 70 percent of these properties are covered by a General Industrial NPDES stormwater permit rather than the Phase I Permit.

 Regulatory compliance activities: Municipal Stormwater Permit.

 The Maritime port is a secondary permittee under the NPDES Phase 1 Municipal Stormwater Permit